Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_sets.md

 ### Loop Items

-You can loop through the set items by using a for loop:
+You can loop through the set items by using a for loop.

 **Code Example**
 === "Jac"